 For example, patients living in underserved areas can liaise with their healthcare providers without making clinic visits.

 Telehealth implementation can prove challenging for hospitals that have not used the technology before.
-It requires health literacy and technological proficiency for doctors and patients, which is only sometimes possible for specific populations.
+It requires health literacy and technological proficiency for doctors and patients, which is not always possible for specific populations.
 We have prepared this guide to help you implement telehealth technologies flawlessly.

 Understanding Telehealth and Its Significance in Healthcare